OK, so regardless of my feelings that I need to stop looking back in a haze of stupid nostalgia, here’s a summary of my last decade, more or less.

-- Google monkeying with their search algorithm to try and stop link farms and clickbait, but making it essentially useless as a search engine.
+- Google changing their search algorithm to try and stop link farms and clickbait, but making it essentially useless as a search engine for creative content.

 Ebooks have been around in some form for decades, and Kindle Direct Publishing started in 2007, but the 2010s were the Kindle gold rush.
 And the gold rush was a race to the bottom.

 Unpopular opinion: I don’t read ebooks.
 I know people find them convenient, but I feel an inherent value in the design of a book, and holding it in my hand.
 I got a kindle in 2009, and I tried using it semi-exclusively for maybe six months, but I found that every book sort of ran into each other in my head and I remembered nothing from them, because I was always holding the same device and reading the same fonts and the same spacing.
 I did not retain any of the words in my head.